Rudxain/Rudxain/README.md

 [Get cards like these!](https://github.com/anuraghazra/github-readme-stats)

 I'm currently unemployed.
 Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos.
 I’m interested in cybersecurity and ethical hacking.
 I wish I dedicated more time to music, animation, and other forms of art.
 I’m looking to collaborate on almost anything.
-I'm willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness lol)
+I'm willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness lol).
+I have an "unhealthy obsession" with code refactoring (it's obvious from my GH activity, lol)